Primary

 Also targets: Glutes, Hamstrings, Core

-Want TRX Squat in your program?
+See where TRX Squat fits in your weekly plan

 Hold TRX handles in front of your chest.